 It’s National School Counseling Week—a week dedicated to focusing public attention on the unique contribution of school counselors within U.S. school systems.
 School counselors play an essential role in schools, helping students manage emotions and behaviors, learn interpersonal skills and academic achievement strategies, and collaborating with families and teachers to ensure student success.

-While a thank you is always appreciated by your school counselor friends, family, and colleagues, Lisa Kilcourse, chair of the Connecticut School Counselor Association, says that this week is also a perfect opportunity to advocate for the mental health of all K-12 students across the state.
+While a thank you is always appreciated by your school counselor friends, family, and colleagues, Lisa Kilcourse, co-chair of the Connecticut School Counselor Association, says that this week is also a perfect opportunity to advocate for the mental health of all K-12 students across the state.

 “You can help advocate by voicing the need to have equitable and appropriate access to school counseling in Connecticut,” she says.
 “We need school counselors in every building as well as appropriate duties for school counselors so we can provide 80% of service as direct time with students.
 School counselors provide academic, social emotional, and future planning supports.
 We also provide crisis intervention and become the connection between school and home.”